mikaze0322/suisei-archive-guide/docs/README.md

 7. If you need materials to make a clip or introduction of Suisei, please be sure it's positive and won't damage her reputation.
 8. This Guide does not support uploading content available only behind pay-walls.
 This includes Member-only videos, Paid Lives, Songs, Albums, etc.
 9. The Guide does not and will not deal with issues caused by unexpected content distribution by other parties.

-## Support

-If you found the guide useful, please consider [support the project](https://ko-fi.com/F1F46CGFC) !